neutron-org/neutron-docs/docs/neutron-core/interchain-txs/overview.md

 > **Note**: there is no dedicated event for a closed channel (ICA disables all messages related to closing the channels).
 Your channel, however, can still be closed if a packet timeout occurs; thus, if you are notified about a packet timeout, you can be sure that the affected channel was closed.
 Please note that it is generally a good practice to set the packet timeout for your interchain transactions to a really large value.
 >
->  If the timeout occurs anyway, you can use [this mechanism](TODO_LINK) to recover access to your interchain account.
+>  If the timeout occurs anyway, you can just execute [RegisterInterchainAccount message](http://localhost:3000/neutron-core/interchain-txs/messages#msgregisterinterchainquery) again to recover access to your interchain account.

 ## Relaying